-Gay Morning America
+Gay Morning America TV Series

 For the first two seasons, the show was filmed live on Friday mornings from 7:30-8:30 am at the Metro Access building at 110 East 23rd Street.
-In the final season, the show moved to Saturday mornings from 11:30 am to 12:00 pm.
-Also in the final season, the show began having regular “phone-in” episodes, in which they took calls live on air to discuss major events impacting the community.
+In the third and final season, the show moved to Saturday mornings from 11:30 am to 12:00 pm.
+Also during the final season, the show began having regular “phone-in” episodes, in which they took calls live on air to discuss major events impacting the community.